-As an athlete training hard, it’s critical that you are staying aware of the nutrition that you’re taking in on a regular basis.
-The foods you eat will have a very strong influence on the performance you see as you go about your heavy training, so by getting your diet lined up properly, you can get on track to success.
+Iron deficiency in athletes is easy to miss.
+As an athlete training hard, it’s critical that you are staying aware of your nutrition.
+The foods you eat will have a very strong influence on your performance.
+As you go about your training, a proper diet can get you on the track to success.

-This said, one condition that many athletes often overlook is that of iron deficiency, sometimes referred to as anemia.
+This said, one condition that many athletes often overlook is that of iron deficiency.
+This condition is also sometimes referred to as anemia.

 What is this and how will it impact you?
 Let’s give you some basic information to keep in mind.